Evaluating Transportation Options

 Taxi Service Improvements improve transportation options and provide an important fallback option to people who use alternative transportation modes.
 Taxi service is often regulated, with restrictions on market entry and pricing, although many communities are shifting to more competitive markets (Regulatory Reform).
 Informal taxi service often develops in rural communities where certain motorists will drive their neighbors for a fee (Ridesharing).

-Below are possible performance indicators for taxi service.
+Below are possible performance indicators for Taxi service.

 · Average response time for various conditions and locations.